-Customising a Thrive theme is a lot simpler than customising a Genesis child theme.
+Customizing a Thrive theme is a lot less challenging than customizing a Genesis child theme, that I will say.

-Simple things like adding a custom logo, uploading a custom Favicon, changing footer credits, adding custom menus, changing typography styles, changing font sizes and colour, background colours can all be done quite easily using the built-in style and layout settings, without the need for installing additional plugins or coding.
+Things like adding a custom logo, uploading a custom Favicon, changing footer credits, adding custom menus, changing typography styles, changing font sizes and color, background colors can all be done easily using the built-in style and layout settings, and without the need for installing additional plugins or writing new code.

-Unlike Genesis where you have the price of a parent theme and a child theme, or all-themes package, with Thrive Themes you can either purchase a single site licence at $49 per theme, or an unlimited personal site license at $67 per theme.
-Or you can become a Thrive Themes Member and pay $228 per year for a Personal license, or $588 per year for an Agency license.
+Unlike Genesis, where you have to pay for a parent theme and then a child theme, with Thrive Themes you can either purchase a single site license at $49 per theme, or an unlimited personal site license at $67 per theme.

-As a Thrive Themes Member you get access to all of the current themes, all future themes, and all of the Thrive conversion focused plugins by Thrive Themes.
+As a Thrive Themes Member, you get access to all of the current themes, all future themes, and all of the Thrive conversion focused plugins and marketing tools.

-So, if you’re looking for a very clean and professional looking, very fast premium theme for your blog, with lots of options, and the opportunity to check out all of the conversion focused features and tools that Thrive have to offer, then Thrive Themes Membership could be for you.
+So, if you’re looking for a very clean and professional looking, very fast premium theme for your website, choose a Thrive theme.

 Which theme will you choose for your blog or website?

-Before you decide on which theme is best suited for your needs, here are some comparison information to glance over.
+Before you decide on which theme is best suited for your needs or your business, here are some comparison information for you to glance over.

-Genesis might seem the slightly better value as there isn’t an annual membership fee, you pay one fee and you get unlimited everything forever.
-Plus access to all future theme releases, in addition you can use the themes you purchase not just on your own sites but also your client’s sites.
+You pay one fee and you get unlimited everything forever.
+Plus access to all future theme releases.
+In addition, you can use the themes you purchase not just on your own sites, but also your client’s sites.
 For you web designers and developers out there, this is awesome news, right?